dasch-swiss/dsp-tools/README.md

 This is useful in combination with the debugging mode of your IDE, if you want to examine why a single line of code in a test method fails.

+Some e2e tests require ImageMagick and ffmpeg to be installed: `brew install imagemagick ffmpeg`